 - The current Trustees are David Picton- Jones (Chair), Elaine Flower, Emma Downer and Penny Gregory.
 There are up to 4 remaining Trustee positions to be filled and we are eager to hear from anyone who would like to help.

 Apart from the change in the incorporation everything else with regards to our dealings with all regular users and leasees will remain the same.
 Contractual rights and obligations of the old Charity and agreements made will simply transfer to the new Charitable Incorporated Organisation.

 If you would like any further information please do not hesitate to contact us here.

 Monthly Trustee Meetings

 From September 2013 onwards, the first 30 minutes of our Trustee Meetings are set aside for public comments and questions.
-These meetings usually take place on the first Monday of each month in the Committee Room at 8pm with occasional exceptions.
-The remaining dates for the year ending April 2016 are as follows:
+These meetings usually take place on the first Monday of each month in the Committee Room at 7.30pm with occasional exceptions.
+The dates for 2016 are as follows:

 Click below for a full copy of Constitution, Operating Procedures and Membership Application Form: